 Each of these cycles requires capturing real-world data (e.g., video, photo and/or drone capture), annotation (i.e., manual labeling by a team of annotators), training and then evaluation, which on average takes about one week per cycle.
 For projects that reach 30 cycles, costs can run as high as $150,000 and timelines can stretch to six months to deploy a production-ready model.

 Leveraging Unity and the Unity Computer Vision Perception Package, the Neural Pocket team has significantly reduced the number of iterations and associated costs needed to train computer vision models, while boosting the overall model performance.
 The team uses Unity’s tools to generate synthetic images that are automatically labeled and annotated for iterative computer vision model training on a combination of real and simulated data.

-When using synthetic data created with Unity Computer Vision Perception Package and only one cycle of training on real-world data costing $5,000, a more performant model can be created in just over one week for an additional $1,750, essentially saving approximately 95% in both time and money, on average.
+When using synthetic data created with Unity Computer Vision Perception Package and only one cycle of training on real-world data, a more performant model can be created in just over one week, essentially saving approximately 95% in both time and money, on average.

 Let’s explore how the team leveraged the Unity Computer Vision Perception Package in different ways for two security-related projects.